samhanmer/sals-arcade/assets/README.md

 ## Sal's Physical and Digial Aracde
 This is a website for a gaming business.

+There's a home landing page, home page, physical arcade page, digital arcade page, an event page and a mission page.

 ## How to use
 Simply click on 'First Website' and have it open on your selected web browser.